Losing Your Job: 9 Tips for Overcoming Job Loss

 You might not feel like it right now, but trust us on this: you should set aside some time soon, to do something nice and relaxing just for yourself.
 What this is, is entirely up to you.
 It could be as simple as taking a long, indulgent bubble bath with scented candles and chilled music, or something more creative or extravagant, like taking on that little home renovation project that you had abandoned a long time ago.

 5. Confide in a Trusted Friend or Family Member

 When you are going through trying times, talking to someone you love, and trust is always a great idea, don't be afraid to bother your friends or family members if you feel like confiding in someone.
-Simply pick up your phone and ask for advice and support.
+Pick up your phone and ask for advice and support.
 An even better idea is to speak to a trusted person who has been through a similar experience in the past and has overcome it with success.
 Hearing from someone who truly understands what you are going through can be invaluable.

 6. Consider Talking Therapies, Mindfulness, and Meditation

 Job loss can be so traumatic that family and friends' help is not enough for some people.
-If that's your case, then you might want to think about talking to a professional therapist who might be able to offer the type of help that a loved one simply isn't able to.
+If that's your case, then you might want to think about talking to a professional therapist who might be able to offer the type of help that a loved one isn't able to.

 7. Get Motivation From a Careers Advisor

 Have you ever thought that, perhaps, the job you just lost wasn't the job you really wanted to be in, in the first place?
 If so, then a change of career might be just what you need.
 You could either think about this independently or seek the expert help of a professional careers advisor.